Top Budgeting Tips for Single Parents

 How much should a single parent have in savings?

-It’s important for single parents to have an emergency with a minimum of three to six months’ worth of living expenses set aside.
+It’s important for single parents to have an emergency fund with a minimum of three to six months’ worth of living expenses set aside.
 This can help if there’s an unexpected medical or car repair bill or if you are laid off; since you don’t have another income in the family, this is a very important move.
-Beyond that, experts recommend saving 20% of your salary if possible.
+Beyond that, financial professionals recommend saving 20% of your salary if possible.

-SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2024 SoFi Bank, N.A.
+SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2025 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.